davewhite03/EmailValidation/README.md

 # EmailValidation
 Console Email Validation Application.
 Searches for CSV files in the Data folder directory, and returns a list of valid and invalid emails.
-The file name is "customers".
+Type in the file name  "customers".